Azareal/Gosora/README.md

 * Hello World / Skeleton - Example plugins for helping you learn how to develop plugins.

 * BBCode - A plugin in early development for converting BBCode Tags into HTML.
-Don't use this in production yet.

 * Markdown - An extremely simple plugin for converting Markdown into HTML.